REINEDSFS/Active-Learning-Guided-Exploration-of-Thermally-Conductive-Polymers-Under-Strain/README.md

   pip install notebook
   ```
 - **LAMMPS**: A molecular dynamics simulator.
 Refer to the [LAMMPS installation guide](https://www.lammps.org/doc/Install.html) for setup instructions.
+- - **PySimm**: A Python library for molecular simulations.
+Refer to the [PySimm documentation](https://pysimm.org/) for installation and usage instructions.

 ### Required Python Packages
 Ensure the following packages are installed in your environment:
 - `mol2vec`